cheerioskun/constellation/README.md

 ## Getting Started

 - Clone the repository
-- Create a config.toml
+- Create a config.yaml
-- Configure your nodes in config.toml
+- Configure your nodes in config.yaml
 - Build the project
 - Run the Constellation server in bg
 - Use stars cli for interacting

 ## Configuration
-Constellation uses a TOML configuration file to manage settings and node information.
-See config.toml.example for a sample configuration.
+Constellation uses a YAML configuration file to manage settings and node information.
+See config.yaml.example for a sample configuration.
 ## Usage
 ### CLI
 Use the CLI for quick management tasks: